by Bob Burridge ©2020 (update of 2016 article)

 Those elected should keep governments from usurping the authority God assigns to others.
 They should respect the responsibilities given to the family, religious institutions, and the workplace.
 These should only be regulated where crimes are being committed.

-We voters need to be informed by what the Bible teaches, and determine as much as possible how each candidate would enable us to honor those teachings.
+We voters need to be informed by what the Bible teaches.
+We should also determine as much as possible how each candidate would enable us to honor those teachings.
 We should pray for wisdom and discernment, being aware that not all that’s said in a campaign is true.
 We should elect people we believe we can trust, and who will work with other leaders to help government stick with its assigned job, and to do it well.
 Our choice should not be based upon advantages a candidate promises to special interest groups at the cost of others.

 When the voting is completed and candidates are sworn in, we should pray for and show respect for whoever is elected.
 We may try to defeat them next time and oppose their policies, but we should always show respect because (like it or not) God gave them the job.